-- Demonstrate critical thinking and interpretative skills. - Demonstrate an understanding of leadership theory and praxis. - Demonstrate the New Testament construct of "servant-leadership." - · Demonstrate effective oral and written communication.
+- Demonstrate critical thinking and interpretative skills. - Demonstrate an understanding of leadership theory and praxis. - Demonstrate a biblical construct of "servant-leadership." - Demonstrate effective oral and written communication.

-Christian leadership majors are required to take Bible Survey (BIBL201), Strategies for Success (CM301), Introduction to Psychology (PSYC100), and Developmental Psychology (PSYC141) as prerequisites to the major.
-These three courses are offered at Jessup.
+Christian leadership majors are required to take one Christian discipleship or spirituality course and Strategies for Success (CM301XL)as prerequisites to the major.
+These courses are offered at Jessup.General education requirements (by transfer, CPL, etc.)52

-General education requirements (by transfer, CPL, etc.) 52 Free electives (by transfer, CPL, etc.) 26
+Free electives (by transfer, CPL, etc.) 26